 API Gateway

-- You can set resource-based policies for APIs.
+- You can set resource-based policies on the API.

-- A resource-based policy is a policy that is applied to the API itself to allow external access.
+- Resource-based policies are policies applied directly to the API to allow external access.

-- Using resource-based policies, you can allow or deny actions on specific resources to specific principals.
+- You can use resource-based policies to allow or deny actions on specific resources to specific principals.

-- API Gateway service that allows easy management and monitoring of APIs has been released.
+- The API Gateway service, which enables easy management and monitoring of APIs, has been launched.

-- You can easily define resources and methods related to APIs, and conveniently monitor API usage status and performance metrics.
+- You can easily define resources and methods related to the API, and conveniently monitor API usage and performance metrics.

 2 - Queue Service